 A few months after this, October of 2017 I then developed vertigo for the first time in my entire life.
 It was AWFUL.
 I couldn’t move out of bed, shower, eat, brush my teeth, nothing for 3 whole weeks.
 I then developed a horrifying upper respiratory infection, ear infection, and sinus infection at the same time.

 I then developed symptoms where I had severe brain fog so bad to where I would mix up words, couldn't remember names of simple things like a wash machine, and I could no longer walk.
-I would get SEVERE ice prick tingling in my hands, legs, and feet so bad to where I physically wasn't able to walk.
+I would get SEVERE ice prick tingling in my hands, legs, and feet so bad to where I physically wasn't able to walk, (neuropathy).
 Then one day I tried to walk and couldn't at all.
 It's like my brain was telling me to walk but my legs weren't moving they were completely paralyzed and wouldn't move.
-I had never freaked out so bad in my entire life.
+I had never been so worried in my entire life.

 I remember standing in my living room in the same position for a good two hours because my legs physically would not move.

 In addition to all of that, my vertigo had progressively become worse.
-I had vertigo so bad I could no longer work, feed myself, shower, etc. I was first diagnosed with a terrible upper respiratory infection which I was put on 750 mg of Augmentin (worst decision ever) which made it worse.
+I had vertigo so bad I was bedridden for about four months.
+I was first diagnosed with a terrible upper respiratory infection which I was put on 750 mg of Augmentin which made it worse.
 I then developed what western medicine doctors diagnosed as a "terrible ear infection that came from the upper respiratory infection" and was put on 60 mg of Prednisone in addition to the 750 mg of Augmentin.
-My vertigo became worse and worse and worse.
-Shortly after I was diagnosed with Meniere's Disease which is a vestibular disorder of the inner ear and affects balance and causes hearing loss and vertigo.
+My vertigo became increasingly worse.
+Shortly after I was diagnosed with unilateral Meniere's Disease which is a vestibular disorder of the inner ear and affects balance and causes hearing loss and vertigo.
 I was told I was going deaf in my left ear and would permanently lose hearing in that ear.

 Fast forward to two months later, I found a leak in my apartment that had come from the unit above mine.
 This leak was so big to where it had flooded my entire laundry room and completely saturated both my laundry room and front closet drywall.
 My apartment refused to even bring me a fan after I had been a loyal resident of 5 years with them.
-Everything they did following this leak was illegal and in breach of the mold addendum in the lease.
-Honestly, the way I was treated was disgusting.
+Everything they did following this leak was in breach of the mold addendum in the lease.
+I was treated horribly.

 To summarize, I ended up calling a mold inspector in and having it tested.
 The results came back as extremely elevated levels of toxic molds (penicillium/aspergillus, cladosporium, and stachybotrys), and my drywall was saturated with 100% moisture, mind you this was 2 weeks after the leak had happened.
 Anything above 15% is a cause for concern, mine was at 100%.

-My apartment continued to refuse to help me (I'm now suing them for negligence, everything I lost, and my hospital bills to follow).
+My apartment continued to refuse to help me.
 I ended up paying 12,000 out of pocket for a remediation team to fix it.
 Since I rented and didn't own, they were only allowed to open up a small patch of drywall which in hindsight, was pointless, because unless they're able to fully open up the entire drywall, there's not point in remediating because it will continue to spread.

 However, in addition to the mold results coming back as elevated levels of toxic mold, we also found elevated levels in every single room of my apartment and toxic mold growing behind the drywall in every room and in addition to in the HVAC system.

 I then began piecing things together with my health and all the toxic mold we had found in every single room.
 I began doing my research on which doctors to see.
 I found a functional medicine dr. who was certified in the Shoemaker protocol.
-For those of you who are not familiar, the Shoemaker protocol was developed by Dr. Ritchie Shoemaker and is the protocol most (not all) functional medicine doctors use to treat mold illness.
+For those of you who are not familiar, the Shoemaker protocol was developed by Dr. Ritchie Shoemaker and is the protocol most, (not all), functional medicine doctors use to treat mold illness.
 Let me preface this also by stating that in order to find a doctor who will believe you that mold is causing your health issues, you HAVE to see a functional medicine dr, homeopath, naturopath, or holistic medicine doctor.
-Western medicine doctors do not have knowledge in mold illness and do not know how to diagnose nor treat it and will treat you like you are insane (sadly yes they will).
+Western medicine doctors do not have knowledge in mold illness and do not know how to diagnose it or treat it and they will dismiss it.

 The doctor I saw had drawn 16 tubes of blood and the results came back two weeks later.
 This was when everything began to make perfect sense.
 I was then diagnosed with CIRS (Chronic Inflammatory Response Syndrome), MCAS (Mast Cell Activation Syndrome), MCS (Multiple Chemical Sensitivity), and Chronic Epstein-Barr Virus.

-I was told I had to dispose of all of my belongings and get out of my apartment asap as it was literally killing me.
+I was told I had to dispose of all of my belongings and get out of my apartment asap as it was making me too sick to function.
 I remember sitting there in disbelief and started balling my eyes out crying.
 I kept asking myself "why is this happening to me what did I do??"

 This was two months prior to my move out date.
 I went back to my apartment and believed I could stay and make it work.
 I progressively became sicker and sicker.
 So sick to where I was hospitalized because my lungs ended up collapsing and I was also diagnosed with bronciospasms and pneumonitis.
 Every single organ had now become affected in addition to all of the other health complications previously listed above.

-I'm not a fan of western medicine doctors as they have zero knowledge of mold illness and are very rude regarding it.
-However, I surprisingly had a nice understanding western medicine doctor in the ER the night I was hospitalized.
+I surprisingly had a very understanding western medicine doctor in the ER the night I was hospitalized.
 I remember him looking at me saying "you need to get out of your apartment as soon as possible its no longer safe for you to live there because the mold is affecting you very badly" and I remember balling my eyes out crying thinking what am I going to do I have nowhere to go.
 I went back to my apartment to try and make it work again and realized I could no longer make it work.
 My lungs had become so affected to where I had to use a breathing mask to even be able to function in that apartment.

 I ended up moving into a hotel and living there for roughly two months until I could find a new apartment.
 On move out day of the moldy apartment, I ended up trashing everything because by the time move out day had come, every single item in my apartment was covered in black mold and this was AFTER remediation.
 I had black mold growing on my clothes, shoes, purses, makeup brushes, couch, coffee table, bedding, and even inside picture frames.